encukou/blog/posts/2013-05-04-en-raspberry-third-screen.md

 ======================

 In the end, I have a Raspberry-Pi-controlled third monitor, in retro text mode.
-I'll use it mainly for display (logs, stdout of GUI or web things, ), but if I need control, I just click the top-left corner and type away.
+I'll use it mainly for display (logs, stdout of GUI or web things, etc.), but if I need control, I just click the top-left corner on my mouse-enabled main screen and type away.
 A popular generalization of [Fitts' law](http://en.wikipedia.org/wiki/Fitts%27s_law) says this is very convenient, and I'm sure not arguing with that.